Mt Gunson, Cattle Grid, Windabout

 Basement to the Pandurra Formation is largely composed of rocks of the eastern Gawler craton, that predominantly includes ~1.85 Ga granitic to charnokitic and mafic magmas of the Donington Suite, and the felsic and mafic magmas of the 1.6 to 1.59 Ga Lower Gawler Range Volcanics suite, largely composed of dacite to rhyolite, andesite and basalt.
 A ENE-WSW trending, 40 x 15 km, high density anomaly in residual gravity data that underlies the Mount Gunson section of the Pernatty Culmination has been interpreted to reflect altered basalt of the Lower Gawler Range Volcanics.
 The 1.595 to 1.575 Ga Hiltaba Suite oxidised granitic rocks may also be represented.
 On the eastern margin of the craton, the Gawler Range Volcanics are underlain by the Wandearah Formation, composed of argillite, quartz siltstone, carbonates, and calc-silicate, iron-rich and carbonaceous metasediments that were deposited between 1.76 and 1.74 Ga and deformed by the 1.73 to 1.69 Ga Kimban Orogeny.

-The Pandurra Formation is unconformably overlain by the Neoproterozoic McLeay Beds, a discontinuous unit of shale, sandstone, quartzite and conglomerate, deposited in thin beds above the Pandurra palaeo-surface.
+The Pandurra Formation is unconformably overlain by the Neoproterozoic Appila Tillite, a discontinuous unit of shale, sandstone, quartzite and conglomerate, deposited in thin beds above the Pandurra palaeo-surface, representing the base of the Umberatana Group.

 These beds are followed by the Neoproterozoic (>643±2.4 and <750±63 Ma; Geoscience Australia) Tapley Hill Formation, which is part of the Umberatana Group and comprises an up to 200 m thick sequence of grey, bedded to laminated shale and dolomitic shale with thin silty dolomite and sandstone.
 This regional unit extends from south of Adelaide within the Adelaide Rift Basin in the east, onto the the Stuart Shelf and to the north and west of Mt Gunson and Olympic Dam.
 At Mt Gunson it is represented by the Woocalla Dolomite member (now known as the Brighton Limestone) that includes black shale, dolomitic shale, oolitic dolomite, stromatolitic dolomite and dolomite muds and clay.
 This unit represents a period of submergence over much of the Pandurra surface creating conditions of shallow lagoonal mud flats adjacent to an arid shoreline of Pandurra Formation, although dolomitic shales are lacking further offshore.
 The depositional environment is indicated by sedimentary features such as closely spaced cyclic interlensing of mud and dolomite layers, desiccation cracks, stromatolites, and intraclast and edgewise breccias at Mount Gunson.
 Laminations are commonly <0.5 mm thick, and the dark color of the clastic mudstone lenses reflects a high pyrite content and, to a lesser extent, the presence of organic matter.
 The mudstone lenses are made up of angular and subangular quartz and minor feldspar.
 Illite and kaolinite are the principal clay minerals.
 Oxide minerals include magnetite, hematite, goethite, limonite, ilmenite, anatase (Knutson et al., 1983).